Answering a divorce

 If you disagree with anything in the temporary orders, you only have 14 days to file a response.
 Otherwise, you have 28 days to file.
 If you don't file an answer within 28 days, the court will assume you agree with everything your spouse states and award a "default judgment."
 If there are important reasons you need more time, for example, if you need to get a lawyer or you’re in the hospital, you can request additional time.

 There are some key decisions to make before you file the paperwork.

 - Will you file your own temporary orders?
 If you disagree with your spouse’s temporary orders, or if your spouse didn’t file any, consider filing your own.
-Include anything that you would like to happen differently, and any facts or statements in your spouse’s filing you disagree with.
+Include anything that you would like to happen differently and any facts or statements in your spouse’s filing that you disagree with.
 If you don’t say you disagree with it, the court will assume it’s true.

 - Organizing your financial information.
 Filling out the forms requires a lot of information.
 Getting organized for your divorce will show you what you need.
 Since you are swearing that all your responses are true, you want to make sure they are both complete and correct.

 Learn more about the steps in the divorce process.